DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 * a PhD

 If you’re a non-UK citizen, you’ll only be eligible for a SKE bursary if you’re training to teach physics or modern foreign languages.

+You'll need to complete your SKE course before your teacher training starts to receive your SKE bursary.

 [See what other candidates say about SKE](https://youtu.be/mWuHMtyFrFU).